 The Microabrasion Technique

-Enamel microabrasion involves the application of an acid-abrasive gel to remove stains once teeth have been isolated with rubber dam.
-The acid-abrasive gel is applied with a minute polishing brush, and very light pressure until the stained lesion gradually disappears.
+Enamel microabrasion involves the application of an acid-abrasive gel to remove the tooth stains once teeth have been isolated with a rubber dam barrier to protect the surrounding gums.
+The acid-abrasive gel is then applied with a minute polishing brush, and very light pressure until the stained lesion gradually disappears.
+A CPP-ACP varnish called MI Varnish is then applied to the enamel to harden the treated tooth surface.

 Success Of Enamel Microabrasion

-Enamel microabrasion cannot solve all tooth discolouration problems.
-With this procedure, treatment of defects is limited to the outermost regions of the enamel surface and will only remove superficial enamel lesions (of less than 0.2mm in depth) successfully.
+Unfortunately, enamel microabrasion cannot solve all tooth discolouration problems.
+With this procedure, treatment of defects is limited to the outermost regions of the enamel surface.
+Hence, only superficial enamel lesions (of less than 0.2mm in depth) will be removed successfully.
 Many times it is difficult to predict the prognosis of the procedure because the exact depth of the lesion is difficult to determine.